-Jill Lebeau, MFT
+Jill Lebeau, MFT on Mental Health

-Taking care of our mental health is an important aspect of learning to love ourselves.
+Taking care of our Mental Health is an important aspect of learning to love ourselves.
 In the same way we can build strong muscles through exercising, people can increase their resilience to negativity through exercising their mind.
 When thoughts arise that cause them to feel bad (anxious, depressed, resentful etc) they can practice decluttering those thoughts and instead, choose better feeling thoughts.
 This is not hard to do.
 As people become mindful of the thoughts they habitually think and exchange them for better feeling thoughts, they notice that they are starting to feel more hopeful.
 They are building their resilience to the habitual thoughts that were of a negative nature.
 Not only do they feel better, the very practice itself is fun!
 Resilience and confidence begin to strengthen which reinforces the practice.
 Within a relatively short time, the neural pathways in the brain begin to change, in support of the new practice of choosing healthier, happier thoughts.

 Spiritual Psychotherapist and author who has been guiding her clients to live their dreams for more than 30 years.
 She loves helping others to create maximum success through minimal effort.
 Jill is always thrilled to teach people simple, powerful, FUN ways to turn their greatest challenges into their greatest opportunities.